+XH

-- 79. Moreover, the Government has challenged the admissibility of the petition before the Commission on the grounds that domestic remedies had not been previously exhausted. - 80.
-Although proceedings before the Commission began on October 7, 1981, the Government did not raise this issue until November 18, 1983 when, in requesting reconsideration of Resolution 30/83, it asserted that "the domestic jurisdiction of my country has not been exhausted" because "a Writ of "Exhibición Personal" (Habeas Corpus) . . . is still pending."
-By note of May 30, 1984, in response to the Government's request for reconsideration, the Commission, in turn, asked "whether the domestic legal remedies had been exhausted."
-Finally, Resolution 22/86 pointed out that "there has been, moreover, an unjustified delay in the administration of justice in this case." - 81.
-In its submissions to the Court, the Government declared that "the petitioner has not proved to the Commission that domestic remedies have been previously exhausted or pursued."
-The Government reiterated this position at the hearing, where it added that, under Honduran law, the writ of exhibición personal does not exhaust domestic remedies. - 82.
-Both in its submissions of March 20, 1987, and at the hearing, the Commission argued that domestic remedies had been exhausted, because those pursued had been unsuccessful.
+81. Moreover, the Government has challenged the admissibility of the petition before the Commission on the grounds that domestic remedies had not been previously exhausted.

+82. The Government did not expressly raise this issue until its note of December 1, 1983, when it requested reconsideration of Resolution 32/83.
+It then asserted that the remedies had been incorrectly pursued by the petitioner.
+By note of May 29, 1984, in response to the Government's request for reconsideration, the Commission, in turn, asked whether the domestic legal remedies had been exhausted."
+Finally, Resolution 24/86 pointed out that "the evidence presented in this case, both that submitted by the Government and that offered by the petitioner, shows that the alleged victim or those who claim in his name and on his behalf did not have access to the domestic legal remedies of Honduras or where prevented from exhausting them."

+83. In its submissions to the Court, the Government declared that "the petitioner tacitly accepted the non-exhaustion" and that he "had not filed any criminal charges."
+It also argued that "a decision on a writ of habeas corpus does not necessarily mean that domestic remedies have been exhausted."
+The Government also asserted that Honduran law provides due process of law for the rights involved and that recourse to the courts by the family and friends of Saul Godínez Cruz proved that they had access to them.
+The Government reiterated this position at the hearing.

+84. Both in its submissions of March 20, 1987 and at the hearing, the Commission argued that domestic remedies had been exhausted, because those pursued had been unsuccessful.
+It specifically referred to a criminal complaint that was never decided.
 Even if this argument were not accepted, the Commission asserted that the exhaustion of domestic remedies was not required because there were no effective judicial remedies to forced disappearances in Honduras in the period in which the events occurred.
-The Commission believes that the exceptions to the rule of prior exhaustion of domestic remedies contained in Article 46 (2) of the Convention were applicable because during that period there was no due process of law, the petitioner was denied access to such remedies, and there was an unwarranted delay in rendering a judgment. - 83.
-The Commission maintains that the issue of exhaustion of domestic remedies must be decided jointly with the merits of this case, rather than in the preliminary phase.
+The Commission believes that the exceptions to the rule of prior exhaustion of domestic remedies contained in Article 46 (2) of the Convention were applicable because during that period there was no due process of law, the petitioner was denied access to such remedies, and there was an unwarranted delay in rendering a judgment.

+85. The Commission maintains that the issue of exhaustion of domestic remedies must be decided jointly with the merits of this case, rather than in the preliminary phase.
 Its position is based on two considerations.
 First, the Commission alleges that this matter is inseparably tied to the merits, since the lack of due process and of effective domestic remedies in the Honduran judiciary during the period when the events occurred is proof of a government practice supportive of the forced disappearance of persons, the case before the Court being but one concrete example of that practice.
 The Commission also argues that the prior exhaustion of domestic remedies is a requirement for the admissibility of petitions presented to the Commission, but not a prerequisite for filing applications with the Court and that, therefore, the Government's objection should not be ruled upon as a preliminary objection.